Il ragazzo della via Gluck: "La maison où j'ai grandi"

 It became a favourite song in France when covered by Françoise Hardy, with French lyrics by Eddy Marnay, under the title "La maison où j'ai grandi".
 It appeared on her album known as La maison où j'ai grandi.
 The album was released without a title and is identified chiefly by the song it carries, its major hit.
 Hardy had admired Celentano's autobiographical song "Il ragazzo della via Gluck" having seen him perform it at the Sanremo in January 1966.
 The lyrics are not related to the original song.

 Looking back at the song in 2004, she said she felt an emotion of sadness at the time she heard the song for her mother, an assistant accountant, who had raised Françoise and her younger sister alone.

-- "The Story of a Country Boy"
+"The Story of a Country Boy"

 Belgian band The Cousins covered the song in English as "Story of a Country Boy" on the B-side of their 1966 single "You Will Find Another Baby".
 The song was the lead track on the 1966 French EP "The new sound of The Cousins", a compilation of both their 1966 singles.
 It was the final release by the original band, which parted ways a few months after its release.

-- "Lyckliga gatan"
+"Lyckliga gatan"

 The song enjoyed very similar popularity in Sweden, when the singer Anna-Lena Löfgren sang it with Swedish language lyrics as "Lyckliga gatan".
+The song's Swedish lyrics were written by Britt Lindeborg, who based the content on the contemporary gentrification of the Stockholm suburb Hagalund, where she had been raised as a child.
 It was released in 1967 and was certified gold in Sweden and platinum and diamond in Norway.
 It used the melody of the Italian song, with completely different lyrics that nonetheless convey the message and moral of the song.

+By February 1968, "Lyckliga gatan" had sold 140,000 copies in Sweden, and 100,000 copies in Norway.